 About the band.
 It was a regular concert day and the concert had started sometime before the message came.
 No ‘blizzard of bunting’ was hoisted at our place on 7 November.
 That happened on the 11th when the real word came.
 On the 7th there were displayed from our Headquarters the regular colors, and the bunch of three flags – one French, with the American flags on each side – that were put out on many occasions during the war.

-Admiral Wilson concluded his letter with the request that Hornblow treat his responses as being entirely confidential and avoid using his name in connection with anything . . . written herein to you.
-He would have preferred Hornblow to leave his name out of Fake Armistice altogether, disliking very much to see [it] in print in any connection, but conceded that this would have been asking too much.
+And concluded his letter with a request that Hornblow treat his responses as being entirely confidential and avoid using his name in connection with anything . . . written herein to you.
+He would have preferred Hornblow to leave his name out of Fake Armistice altogether, disliking very much to see [it] in print in any connection, but conceded that this was too much to expect.
 A2.1

 Hornblow replied nine days later.
-What happened on 7 November 1918, he felt, did not reflect unfavourably on Wilson in any way.
-On the contrary, it showed that his position in the matter was . . . entirely blameless and, in fact, praiseworthy – a circumstance Hornblow said he had endeavored to make . . . clear throughout the article.
-He promised to use all the corrections and avoid any manner of injustice to him and his part in the False Armistice, but if the Admiral insisted on being kept out of the article Hornblow promised to throw the whole thing in the basket.
+Admiral Wilson’s conduct on 7 November 1918, he felt, did not reflect unfavourably on him in any way.
+On the contrary, it showed that his position in the matter was . . . entirely blameless and, in fact, praiseworthy – a circumstance Hornblow said he had endeavored to make . . . clear throughout.
+He promised to use all the corrections and avoid any manner of injustice to him and his part in the False Armistice, but if the Admiral insisted on being kept out of it Hornblow promised to throw the whole thing in the basket.
 A1.6

-There was evidently no wish for Hornblow to go to that length: amended to accommodate the Admiral’s (and Roy Howard’s) criticisms, Fake Armistice was published in November 1921 under the new title of Amazing Armistice.
+There was evidently no wish for Hornblow to do that: amended to accommodate the Admiral’s criticisms (and those of Roy Howard made separately) Fake Armistice was published in November 1921 under the new title of Amazing Armistice.

-Hornblow removed the Fake Armistice impressions that the Admiral had authorised Howard to send the peace news across the Atlantic and had taken steps to make sure it would be cleared by the Brest censors.
-He also changed the wording about his ‘wild’ reaction to the armistice news and sending the navy band into the town square to celebrate the news; and deleted the sentence about flags and bunting on the US Navy Headquarters.
+Hornblow removed the Fake Armistice imputation that the Admiral had authorised Howard to cable the peace news across the Atlantic and had made sure the Brest censors passed it.
+He also changed the wording about Wilson’s ‘wild’ reaction to the armistice news and ordering the navy band into the town square to celebrate the news; and deleted the sentence about flags and bunting on the US Navy Headquarters.

 The amended text read as follows: